Hello (1999 film): Plot

 Chandru works in a flower shop.
-He tries to woo girls and enter into a relationship, but it does not materialize.
+He tries to woo girls and enter into a relationship, but it does not materialise.
 His friends tease him for being unable to find a girlfriend.
 Chandru has a plan to prevent them making fun of him.
 He requests his close friend Gayathri to come to the temple along with some of her friends so he would introduce her as his girlfriend to his friends.
 Chandru takes his friends with him to temple with plans of introducing Gayatri's friend as his lover.
 Unfortunately, Gayatri does not turn up that day, and Chandru simply points out a girl among the crowd in the temple as his lover to his friends.
 Chandru pretends as if he is talking frequently over phone to his lover so that his friends would believe him.

-Suresh (Suresh) is Charle's friend who comes to Chennai to visit a girl for marriage proposal.
+Suresh is Charle's friend who comes to Chennai to visit a girl for marriage proposal.
 He is introduced to Chandru, and they become good friends.
 Chandru's friends accompany Suresh while he goes to meet the girl, whose name is Swetha and inform Suresh that Swetha is in love with Chandru.
 Suresh feels bad that he has come to meet his friend's lover.
 All three leave the place without informing them.
-Suresh apologizes to Chandru for the incident that happened, which shocks him.
+Suresh apologises to Chandru for the incident that happened, which shocks him.
 Meanwhile, Swetha's brother Sekhar gets furious, meets Charle, and asks for the reason for them to stop the marriage proposal.
 Charle reveals that Chandru and Swetha are in love.
 Shekar scolds Swetha, even though she tries to prove her innocence.
 She feels bad that no one in her family trusts her.

 Swetha consumes poison and is admitted in the hospital.
 Also, Shekar beats up Chandru's friends, and they are admitted in the same hospital.
 Chandru comes to the hospital to meet his friends and is surprised to know that Gayatri and Swetha are good friends.
 Gayatri tells about Swetha consuming poison, which makes Chandru feels guilty that he is responsible for all the fiascos at Swetha's house.
 With Gayatri's help, Chandru gets introduced to Swetha but does not disclose the truth to her.
 Slowly, Swetha and Chandru become good friends.
 Chandru also earns the trust of Swetha's family members.
 Gayatri gets to know that Swetha loves Chandru, and she informs him about this.
 Swetha's family also likes Chandru, and they decide to get them married.
 One day, Suresh comes to wish Chandru, knowing about his marriage.
 Swetha's family members get shocked seeing Chandru and Suresh together.
-Finally, Chandru reveals the truth, apologizes, and clarifies that his intention is not to cheat Swetha.
+Finally, Chandru reveals the truth, apologises, and clarifies that his intention is not to cheat Swetha.
 Swetha's family members get convinced, and Chandru and Swetha unite.